kbuckleys/spotirofi/README.md

 - No local cache fallback — Currently the script reads spotify_player's local cache files as a fallback.
 Pure API means if the API is down or rate-limited, nothing happens.
 - Pagination everywhere — Liked tracks, playlists, search results, followed artists are all paginated (max 50 per page).
 More code to handle that.

-Long story short, spotify-player does most of the heavy lifting and the rofi interface is a mere portal to its cache.
+Long story short, spotify-player does most of the heavy lifting and the rofi interface is a mere portal to its CLI and cache.